Spherical 3-manifolds bounding rational homology balls: Orders of spherical 3-manifolds in

 \section{Orders of spherical 3-manifolds in $\Theta^3_\Q$}

 In this section, we discuss more generally the order of spherical 3-manifolds in $\Theta^3_\Q$.
 The order of lens spaces were completely determined by Lisca in \cite{Lisca:2007-2}.
-In Section \ref{sec:Lecuona}, we observed that any $\mathbf{D}$-type manifolds and manifolds of the form $T_{6(b-2)+3}$ are rational homology cobordant to lens spaces, and the order of them are same as that of the corresponding lens spaces.
+In Section \ref{sec:Lecuona}, we observed that any $\mathbf{D}$-type manifolds and manifolds of the form $T_{6(b-2)+3}$ are rational homology cobordant to lens spaces, and their order is the same as that of the corresponding lens spaces.
 Now we determine the order of all other types of spherical manifolds, using both Donaldson and correction term obstructions again.